Last Updated: August 19, 2024

 Outside of the gambling industry, Sheldon was well-known for his close involvement with a number of Jewish and Israeli organizations and charities.
 He owned several Israeli and American newspapers.
 But it was his support of Republican politicians that drew Sheldon the most attention outside of the casino industry.
 Presidential hopefuls would fly to Las Vegas in the hopes of impressing the kingmaker.

-In 2004 Sheldon gave $92 million to campaigns and Super PACs that supported Republicans.
+In 2004, Sheldon gave $92 million to campaigns and Super PACs that supported Republicans.
 In 2012, Sheldon announced he was willing to spend $100 million to prevent Barack Obama from having a second term.
 That cycle he and his wife donated $93 million to Republicans.
 Sheldon and Miriam gave $82.58 million to Republicans in 2016 and $123.25 million during the midterm elections in 2018.
-In the 2020 election cycle the Adelsons donated $173 million to Republicans.
+In the 2020 election cycle, the Adelsons donated $173 million to Republicans.
 That made them the largest political donors in the world.

-In 2015 Sheldon paid $140 million to acquire The Las Vegas Review-Journal, the area's largest newspaper.
+In 2015, Sheldon paid $140 million to acquire "The Las Vegas Review-Journal," the area's largest newspaper.
 He used a shell company to conceal his ownership from the papers' own journalists.
 When he was revealed as the owner, a number of editors and staff members resigned.

 Relationships

-During the 1970s, Sheldon Adelson married his first wife, Sandra, and adopted her three children that she had from a previous marriage.
+During the 1970s, Sheldon married his first wife, Sandra, and adopted her three children that she had from a previous marriage.
 In 1988, the couple divorced.
 Shortly after this split, Adelson met a doctor named Miriam Farbstein and married her in 1991.
 They had two children.

 Health Concerns

 In 2001, Adelson was diagnosed with peripheral neuropathy, a disease that affects the peripheral nerves of the brain and spinal column.
 As a result, his ability to stand and walk for long periods of time declined.
 In 2019, he began receiving treatment for non-Hodgkin's lymphoma, a type of blood cancer that can cause enlarged lymph nodes, fever, and tiredness.
-Despite these health concerns, Adelson continues to act as CEO of the Las Vegas Sands company.
+Despite these health concerns, Adelson continued to act as CEO of the Las Vegas Sands company.

 Real Estate